Directors are Neighbors Serving Neighbors

 About the Board

 SEMO Electric is a democratically-controlled business.
 It doesn’t have stockholders, so the Board isn’t made up of the people who own the most shares and are looking for big returns on their investment.
 SEMO Electric is governed by local people with your best interest and the cooperative’s best interest at heart.
 These individuals are active community leaders representing the needs of their local constituents.
 The Board is responsible for establishing policies, seeing initiatives through and approving items such as work plans and the financial budget.
 The cooperative’s Bylaws contain exact details about director qualifications and the nomination process.
-Directors serve three-year terms, which are staggered to provide continuity.
-It is the Board’s duty to maintain SEMO Electric’s strategic direction of a not-for-profit operation with cost-of-service-based rates to provide safe and reliable electricity and fiber to thousands of homes, farms and businesses in southeast Missouri.
+Directors are elected to three-year terms, which are staggered to provide continuity.
+It is the Board’s duty to maintain SEMO Electric’s strategic direction of a not-for-profit operation with cost-of-service-based rates to provide safe and reliable electricity and broadband services to thousands of homes, farms and businesses in southeast Missouri.

 Board Elections and Voting at the Annual Meeting